 - Total annual Precipitation averages 709 mm (27.9 inches) which is equivalent to 709 Litres/m² (17.39 Gallons/ft²).

 - On average there are 2742 hours of sunshine per year.
 Visit the sunshine and daylight section to check monthly details including how high in the sky the sun reaches each month.

-- If you were to burrow down through the Earth from Montpellier you would come out nearest to the climate station at Herbertville, Woodbank, New Zealand (Warm temperate thorn steppe biome).
+- Were you to burrow down through the centre of the Earth from Montpellier you would pop up nearest to the climate station at Herbertville, Woodbank, New Zealand (Warm temperate thorn steppe biome).

 Rio de Janeiro,